-The Company aims to deliver a total return of 10% per annum, of which 5.5% is through annual shareholder distributions.
+As set out on page 2, the Company aims to deliver a total return of 10% per annum, of which 5.5% is through annual shareholder distributions.
 It will do this through building a portfolio of investments in developed economies predominantly focused on core infrastructure, representing at least 75% of portfolio value, while building exposure to primary PPP and renewable energy projects which offer attractive risk-adjusted returns.